 People pray for various outcomes, from physical healing to winning football games.
 Here’s how it works.
 When healing occurs, the person who prayed gives credit for the healing to their imaginary friend.
 If the person dies, they don’t blame their imaginary friend for not intervening.
 Instead, they blame themselves for not being devoted enough.

 The same thing happens concerning prayer and the football game.
 If you win, it is because your imaginary friend helped you.
-But when both teams are praying to the same imaginary friend for victory, what happens?
+But there’s a dilemma when both teams pray to the same imaginary friend for victory.
+What’s a God going to do?
 The winners praise their imaginary friends.
 The losers blame themselves for not being good enough to win their imaginary friend’s favor.
 You never blame your imaginary friend for not helping.
 It is a logical fallacy that promotes a culture of illogical thinking.

 Phenomenology, Prayer, and Passion